 If the ballot is to be mailed out of the United States please allow up to three weeks to accomplish the mailing.
 If you wish the ballot to be mailed by express/priority or FedEx type service, you must provide us with the mailing materials and payment.
 Otherwise the ballot will be mailed standard US Mail.
 Out of country voters are encouraged to use expedited mailing for return of the ballot.
 UOCAVA voters (out of country) may also qualify for email balloting please contact town clerk for details.

-If you wish to absentee vote in person at the Town Clerk's office, please call for an appointment and to determine if ballots are available.
+If you wish to absentee vote in person at the Town Clerk's office, please call to determine if ballots are available.

 Absentee ballots must be RECEIVED in the Clerk's office on or before the close of the polls on election day.